Skip to main content

 Timeline

-AAdvantage miles do not constitute property of the member or their estate and are forfeited upon death by default.
-However, American Airlines may elect, in its sole discretion and on a one-time basis only, to credit accrued miles to persons identified in satisfactory documentation.
-This is not guaranteed and is reviewed case by case.
+Under the AAdvantage Terms and Conditions (effective March 1, 2026), accrued AAdvantage Rewards and Benefits do not constitute property of the member or their estate and are not transferable upon death except as expressly permitted by American Airlines in its sole discretion.
+Under limited circumstances and upon receipt of satisfactory documentation and payment of any applicable fees, American Airlines may elect, in its sole discretion and on a one-time basis only, to credit accrued miles to persons specifically identified in the documentation.
+American Airlines may require a minimum Review Period of 6 months or longer to learn of any other claims and to process the request.

 How to request a transfer

-To request a transfer of AAdvantage miles after an account holder's death, follow these steps:
+Follow these steps to initiate a transfer of AAdvantage miles after the account holder's death:

 1

-Contact AAdvantage customer service at 1-800-882-8880 to report the death of a member and request a transfer review.
+Contact AAdvantage Customer Service at 1-800-882-8880 to report the death and request a one-time discretionary transfer of miles.

 2